vintorez10/ProcessDataFromDevice/ProcessDataFromDevice/README.md

     The size of the packages was determined by aligning the fields of the "data_struct" structure and the preprocessor Directive "#Pragma pack" (https://habr.com/ru/post/142662/);

-    We will display table data using the model/view architecture, the QTableView and QAbstractTableModel classes will be used for this purpose;
+    We will display table data using the model / view architecture, the QTableView and QAbstractTableModel classes were used for this purpose;

    Bye!))